rinasingh1/Credit_Card_Analysis_Report/README.md

 <br>
 •	creating tables in SQL
 <br>
-•	preparing a CSV file
+•	preparing the CSV files
 <br>
-•	Importing a  CSV file into SQL
+•	Importing the CSV files into SQL

 ## DAX
 Calculated columns